Unoqwy/open.sh/README.md

 ## Integration example

-Using `open` from the CLI is nice, but I depending on your use case, it might be more convenient to open a prompt and bind it to a global system keybinding.
-Here's an example to open such a prompt using rofi.
+Using `open` from the CLI is nice but depending on your use case, it might be more convenient to open a prompt and bind it to a global system keybinding.
+Here's an example to open such a prompt using rofi:

 ```sh
 #!/bin/sh